 Amjevita comes with a Boxed Warning alerting health care professionals and patients of the increased risk of serious infections and malignancies.
 The most common reported side effects include infections (including upper respiratory, sinusitis), injection site reactions, headache, and rash.

-Development History and FDA Approval Process for Amjevita
+Development Timeline for Amjevita

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.